mitranim/atril/src-docs/html/mold.md

 between custom elements that can only _define_ the view, and custom attributes that can only modify _existing_ DOM nodes.

+A mold is a combination of a `template` tag with a custom attribute.
+It can be used as a `template` (enclosing some content).
+As a shortcut, you can also use it as an attribute on a normal element; in this case it's automatically expanded into a `template`.

-In essense, a mold gives you "admin access" to the part of the virtual DOM enclosed by it.
+In essense, a mold has "admin access" to the part of the virtual DOM enclosed by it.
 Example of a mold in practice:

 ```html
 <label>